Hat Trick (Once Upon a Time): In the characters' past

-In the Enchanted Forest, Jefferson (Stan) is frantically running through the woods and ducks behind a tree.
+In the Enchanted Forest, Jefferson (Sebastian Stan) is frantically running through the woods and ducks behind a tree.
 However, he is found a moment later by his daughter, Grace (Alissa Skovbye); they are playing hide-and-seek.
 They happily go off to find mushrooms to sell at the market.
 But when they return home, they see that the carriage of the Evil Queen (Lana Parrilla) is waiting outside.
 Jefferson tells the frightened Grace to hide in the woods until the Queen is gone.
 He enters the house to find the Queen.
 She wants one last favor from Jefferson, offering Grace luxury for the rest of her life as a reward after Jefferson's accomplishing a deed.
 He refuses, stating that his job cost Grace her mother and he will not allow her to lose her father as well.
 He finally tells the Queen that there is nothing more important than family.
 The Queen agrees, and leaves.

 At the market the next day, Grace sets her heart on a stuffed white rabbit as it will be perfect for her tea parties.
 Jefferson is unable to afford the price of one silver, but tries to convince the elderly merchant to accept his eight coppers.
 The merchant refuses.
 Grace assures Jefferson that she does not need it and they leave.
 The merchant goes to the back of her cart, where the Magic Mirror (Giancarlo Esposito) states that she is truly cruel.
 The merchant is revealed to be the Evil Queen.
 Back at home, Jefferson has sewn a rabbit for Grace.
 She is delighted and adds it to her tea party guests.
 Jefferson is clearly troubled.
 He asks Grace to spend the rest of the day with the neighbors as he has work to do.
 She wants to go with him as she likes to work with him in the forest, but he tells her he is not going to the forest.
 She realizes that his work is related to the Queen's visit and she begs him to change his mind.
 He says that he wants her to have everything she needs.
 She replies that she only needs him and asks him to stay.
 He refuses, but promises to be home in time for the next tea party.
 After Grace is gone, Jefferson takes a large hat box out of his trunk.